sumodgeorge/vuln-data-science/README.md

 - **Data Cleaning**: Techniques to preprocess and clean the data for analysis.
 - **Exploratory Data Analysis**: Visualizations and insights into vulnerability trends.
 - **Predictive Analysis**: Models to predict future vulnerabilities and their potential impact.
-- **Tools & Libraries**: Utilization of tools like Pandas, Polars, Matplotlib, and Scikit-learn for data processing and analysis.
+- **Tools & Libraries**: Utilization of tools like Pandas, Matplotlib, Seaborn, and Scikit-learn for data processing and analysis.

 ## Getting Started